-Studies carried out on weight loss with 5-HTP supplements
+Studies on weight loss with 5-HTP supplements

 How does 5-HTP work when compared to melatonin to treat insomnia?

-5-HTP is a lot more effective than melatonin.
+5-HTP is much more effective than melatonin.

 The ability to improve the sleep quality is one of the main advantages of 5-HTP to treat insomnia.